 Adhere to IFU

 Infection prevention is an important part of risk mitigation.
-While healthcare professionals work hard to adhere to manufacturer’s instructions for use (IFU), biological contamination of the various scopes can still occur.
+Healthcare professionals work hard to adhere to manufacturer’s instructions for use (IFU).
+However, biological contamination of the various scopes can still occur.
 Infectious transmission associated with endoscopes is always a concern for clinicians and patients alike.
 In fact, ECRI Institute includes the mishandling of flexible endoscopes after disinfection in their list of the top 10 health technology hazards in 2019.
-The ECRI report listed a number of missteps that can increase compliance risk, such as failing to follow reprocessing protocols, improper handling and storage practices, not allowing scopes to dry completely after high-level disinfection (HLD), and compromised disinfection status resulting from handling instruments with unclean gloves or otherwise allowing contaminates to contact scopes during transport or storage.
+The ECRI report listed a number of missteps that can increase compliance risk.
+These included failing to follow reprocessing protocols, improper handling and storage practices, not allowing scopes to dry completely after high-level disinfection (HLD), and compromised disinfection status resulting from handling instruments with unclean gloves or otherwise allowing contaminates to contact scopes during transport or storage.

 Following each use and prior to high-level disinfection (HLD) or sterilization, teams must pre-clean, leak test, and manually clean flexible endoscopes within the timeframe specified in the IFU.
 Proper timing and attention to detail are crucial to prevent the accumulation of residual organic material that reduces the overall effectiveness of sterilization and HLD.
 Inappropriate temperature, insufficient exposure time, and inadequate enzymatic concentrations can dramatically impair the quality of reprocessing.

-Verifying cleaning brush bristles integrity prior to each use is essential, as is brushing flexible endoscopes until the head of the brush is free from debris.
+Verifying cleaning brush bristles integrity prior to each use is essential.
+Brushing flexible endoscopes until the head of the brush is free from debris is also essential.
 It is also important to perform leak testing, manual cleaning, and HLD before using new, repaired, or on-loan endoscopes to minimize compliance risks.

 Store PPE in an accessible place

-Poor PPE compliance is a danger to safety and health of both the staff and the facility, as it leaves workers vulnerable to occupational injuries and creates liability for the organization as a worker’s compensation case.
+Poor PPE compliance is a danger to safety and health of both the staff and the facility.
+It leaves workers vulnerable to occupational injuries and creates liability for the organization as a worker’s compensation case.
 However, PPE often gets pushed to the back of the shelves in busy endoscopy units.

 Make it easy for staff to be compliant by storing PPE where they can easily see and access it.
 Store eye protection at the scrub sinks to create a visual reminder for staff to don their gear, for example.